1inch/sdks/typescript/swap-vm/README.md

-# @1inch/swap-vm-sdk - TypeScript SDK for 1inch Swap VM Protocol
+# @1inch/swap-vm-sdk - TypeScript SDK for 1inch Swap VM protocol

 A TypeScript SDK for encoding, decoding, and interacting with the 1inch Swap VM Protocol smart contract.
 This SDK provides utilities for building transactions, parsing events, and managing virtual machine instructions for the Swap VM Protocol's core operations.